sulu/sulu/UPGRADE.md

  * AccountCategory replaced with standard Categories here is a migration needed

+For a database upgrade you have to do following steps:

-Additionally the Account has no `type` anymore.
+* The Account has no `type` anymore.
 This column has to be removed from `co_accounts` table.
+* The table `co_account_categories` has to be removed manually.
+* `app/console doctrine:schema:update --force`

 ### Security